Letovice: Geography

 Letovice is located about 21 km north of Blansko and 37 km north of Brno.
 It lies mostly in the Boskovice Furrow.
 The highest point is the hill Ve Vrších at 590 m above sea level.
 The town is situated in the valley of the Svitava River, at its confluence with the Křetínka River.
 West of the town is the Letovice Reservoir, built on the Křetínka.

 History

 The first written mention of Letovice is from 1145.
+Until the 14th century, Letovice was owned by a local noble family that called themselves the Lords of Letovice.
+In the 14th century, Letovice was acquired by the Lords of Ronov family.
+During the Hussite Wars in 1424, the Hussites conquered the Letovice Castle.
+After the war, the Letovice estate was divided into two parts, which were gradually acquired by the Lords of Boskovice.

+In 1544, the Letovice estate was sold to the Hardek family.
+They began to spread Lutheranism here and Germanised the town.
+Count Jindřich Václav Thurn acquired Letovice by marriage in 1614.
+During the Thirty Years' War in 1643, the local castle was captured by the Swedish army.
+The next owners of the town were the Szelepcsényi family.
+During their rule, at the end of the 17th century, the castle was rebuilt in the early Baroque style.
+The estate then changed owners frequently until it was acquired in 1724 by the Blümegen family, during whose rule the town grew economically.
+From 1820 to 1945, the estate belonged to the Hungarian Kálnoky family.

 Transport

-The I/43 road (part of the European route E461) from Brno to Svitavy passes through the market town.
+The I/43 road (part of the European route E461) from Brno to Svitavy runs through the market town.

 Letovice is located on the railway line Prague–Brno.